mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Pomri, trust me. _This can't wait_."

 "Look, if you want this so bad, come to Shaki and tell her yourself.
-I'm not getting tossed into the ocean over a message."
+I'm not getting tossed in the ocean over a message."

 "You're asking me to come to the senate?
 What, so... so I can be the one to do it instead of you?"

 "Sorry I can't do more, kid.
-The law is the law here, but at least we can grumble about it.
-Anyway, I won't stop you from doing whatever as long as you don't put Melna in hot water.
-Just remember, no matter what you choose you've got the law to reckon with."
+The law is everything here, but at least we can grumble about it.
+Anyway, I won't stop you from doing whatever as long as you don't put Melna in hot water."

 He sighed, "Yea.
-I'll think about that."
+I'll think about it."

 "Oh," she interjected.
 "And if you do swing by bring me a cake from Gilli's, would ya?"